 Joe Kwak (InterDigital): If we have time, we should go through it.

-Chair handle the chair position to vice chair Yongsong Yang.
+Chair handle the chair position to vice chair Yungsong Yang.

-Presentation by Steven McCann on “TGaq Transmission Protocol” (788r5)
+Presentation by Stephen McCann on “TGaq Transmission Protocol” (11-14-0788r5)

-Steven McCann (Blackberry) presented the document.
+Stephen McCann (BlackBerry) presented the document.
 There is a proxy sits in the network.
 Service transaction protocol is different from ANQP.
 Not a request/response mechanism.
 Protocol is divided into two components.
 Information on service type and upper layer protocols are transmitted using a new element in beacon and probe response frames.
 Service information is obtained using a Service Transaction Protocol request/response exchange.
 Example of STP request/response frame is presented.

 Cheol RYU (ETRI): Which mode is better?
 The presentation is only for opaque mode.
 The request frame, a value string field is needed in STP request frame for transparent mode.